 This deadlift measures lower-body muscular strength.
-To get the 60-point minimum passing score, you’ll need to lift 140 lb, 3 times.
-To get the 100-point maximum score, you’ll need to lift 340 lb, 3 times.
 You’ll perform the test with a 60-lb “trap bar”—a hexagon-shaped barbell—as opposed to a standard straight barbell.
-To excel, you’ll need to practice your deadlift technique for several weeks leading up to the test.
-You’ll only have 2 attempts at this test, and it will be important to know roughly what your 3RM is, so you can maximize your score.
+To excel, you’ll need to practice your deadlift technique and train to improve lower-body muscular strength for several weeks leading up to the test.
+You’ll only have two attempts at this test, and it will be important to know roughly what your 3RM is so you can maximize your score.
 Watch HPRC’s deadlift instructional videos for tips on how to perfect your technique.
-Even though it’s demonstrated with a straight bar in both videos, the same technique applies when using the trap bar.
+Even though it’s demonstrated with a straight bar in both videos, the same technique applies when using a trap bar.

-This event measures both upper- and lower-body muscular power.
-You’ll need to throw a 10-lb medicine ball over your head, backwards, 4.5 m for a 60-point score and at least 12.5 m for a 100-point score.
+This event measures both upper- and lower-body muscular power by having you throw a 10-lb medicine ball over your head backwards.
 You’ll get one practice throw and 2 recorded test throws, and the longest test throw will count as your score.
 Training for the standing power throw requires full-body movements.
-The clean and overhead-press videos in HPRC’s series on foundational movements will be the most helpful to train for this event, so be sure to watch them.
+The deadlift, clean, and overhead-press videos in HPRC’s series on foundational movements will be the most helpful to train for this event, so be sure to watch them.

-This test is the same as the old push-up but with a new twist.
-After the downward motion of the push-up, you go all the way down to lie on your chest and pick your hands up off the ground.
-For this muscular endurance test, you’ll need to perform 10 push-ups in 2 minutes to score the 60-point minimum, or at least 60 push-ups in 2 minutes to hit the 100-point max.
+HRP tests muscular endurance, requiring you to perform as many hand-release push-ups as you can in 2 minutes.
+Unlike a regular push-up, the HRP starts with you lying flat on the ground with your hands under your shoulders.
+You start by pushing up from the ground, then perform the downward motion of the push-up, going all the way down to lie on your chest and pick your hands up off the ground.
 While lying on the ground, straighten your arms out to the sides, so your arms are at a 90-degree angle with your body (like a T-shape).
 The best training for this test will be a combination of core-stability and pushing exercises.

-This test consists of five 50-m shuttles.
-The 60-point minimum passing time is 3:00.
-To get the 100-point max you’ll need to do it in 1:33 or faster.
-The 5 shuttles require different strengths.
+This test consists of five 50-m shuttles, each requiring different strengths.
 Here’s how to excel at each event.

 - The sprint is a measure of straight-line running speed.
 Read HPRC’s article on the need for speed for some training ideas.